aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 AVD provides the capability to customize your node types, supporting a variety of designs.

 !!! note
-    The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.
+    The default values will be overridden if this key is defined.
+    If you need to change all the existing `node_type_keys`, it is recommended to copy the defaults and modify them.
+    If you need to add custom `node_type_keys`, create them under `custom_node_type_keys`; if named identically to default `node_type_keys` entries, custom entries will replace the equivalent default entry.

 ??? example "Default value for design `l3ls-evpn`"